hpfs74/content-security-policy/README.md

 ## TODO:

-- [ ] Add rules to enable logging to Report URI tool
+- [ ] Add rules to enable logging to Report URI tooling